NHSDigital/integration-adaptor-lab-results/release/DOCKERHUB.md

 To help you begin using the Lab Results Adaptor we provide shell scripts and Docker Compose configurations.

-## Pre-requisites

-To get running make sure you have an OpenTest environment setup.
-The project also includes mock dependencies for local testing and development.

 ## Clone the repository

 ```bash